featbit/featbit/README.md

 <p>
-A scalable and high-performance platform for Feature Flags that empowers all teams to
+A scalable and high-performance platform for Feature Flags & Experimentations that empowers
 <br/>
-deliver, control, experiment with and monetize their software.
+ all teams to deliver, control, experiment with and monetize their software.
 </p>

 <!--